DIY Artificial Grass Installation

 We’re here to guide you every step of the way and make sure your lawn looks great.
 Get in touch with us and we’ll be happy answer your questions and help you with a perfect installation.

 You might also need …

 Some Artificial Grass Direct ranges require additional products.
-You might need a weed membrane, underfelt, ground fixing pins, tubs or tubes of adhesive, joining tape, mastic gun tool, adhesive spreader and craft knife.
-Just visit our on line shop.
+You might need a weed membrane, underfelt, ground fixing pins, tubs or tubes of adhesive, jointing tape, mastic gun tool, adhesive spreader and craft knife.
+Just visit our online shop.
 We can supply everything you need and tell you exactly what to do.
 Just ask.

 With just a little preparation you can achieve some great results and massive savings by installing your new lawn yourself.